stakwork/sphinx-tribes/.github/pull_request_template.md

 - [ ] I have tested on Chrome and Firefox
 - [ ] I have tested on a mobile device
 - [ ] It has been deployed to people-test.sphinx.chat and tested by others
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.